UK regulator delays report on Microsoft’s Activision buyout

-(Pocket-lint) - The UK’s Competition and Markets Authority (CMA) has confirmed that it has delayed the publication of its report into Microsoft's potential buyout of Activision Blizzard.
+The UK’s Competition and Markets Authority (CMA) has confirmed that it has delayed the publication of its report into Microsoft's potential buyout of Activision Blizzard.

 The report was originally supposed to be made public on 1 March, but the CMA has now confirmed that it won't be released until 26 April.
 There's still hope that Microsoft will be put out of its misery sooner than that, though - the CMA says that it “aims to complete the inquiry as soon as possible and in advance of this date”.